What is the Research Fund

-The Fund grants support for two research projects of up to $100,000 (each for one year).
+The Fund grants support for two to three research projects of up to $100,000 each.

-Applications must be submitted online through the RCN application portal by January 15, 2021, at 11:59 PM EST. No application will be accepted after this deadline.
+Applications must be submitted online through the RCN application portal within the timeframe prescribed by the CQI program.
+No application will be accepted after this deadline.

 A co-applicant contributes with the Principal Investigator (PI) to all or most of the key components that ensure the project's success (scientific design, patient recruitment, data analysis and interpretation, reporting, etc.).
 CVs are required for co-applicants.